liuyxpp/mpltex/README.rst

 mpltex
 ======

-**mpltex** is a python package for producing publication quality images using matplotlib.
+``mpltex`` is a python package for producing publication quality images using ``matplotlib``.
 Inspired by `Olga Botvinnik <http://olgabotvinnik.com/>`_'s python package `prettyplotlib <https://github.com/olgabot/prettyplotlib>`_.

-The internal matplotlib color cycle is replaced by ColorBrewer Set1 scale which looks less saturated and more pleasing to eyes.
+The internal ``matplotlib`` color cycle is replaced by ColorBrewer Set1 scale which looks less saturated and more pleasing to eyes.
 For more information on ColorBrewer, see `a flash-based interactive map <http://colorbrewer2.org/>`_ and `a quick visual reference to all ColorBrewer scales <http://bl.ocks.org/mbostock/5577023>`_.

-**mpltex** also enable cycle line styles and a selected set of line markers.
+``mpltex`` also enable cycle line styles and a selected set of line markers.
 Hollow markers are supported.

 Quickstart